 Looking in from the entrance doors in 1925.
 The auditorium is off to the left.
 Thanks to Dallas Movie Theaters for finding this trade magazine photo for a post on Cinema Treasures.
 It had appeared in the November 28, 1925 issue of Motion Picture News.

-The entrance area of the lobby in 2012.
+Looking toward the entrance doors in 2012.
 Take a right and you're out in the forecourt.
 It's a photo from the Fox Fullerton Facebook page.

-Looking down the lobby toward the entrance in 2014.
+The view to the entrance in 2014.
 The stairs get you to the house left side of the balcony.
-The men's room is around the corner just this side of the stairs.
+The original men's room was around the corner just this side of the stairs.
 Thanks to Matt Lambros of After the Final Curtain fame for the photo.
 It's one of fourteen photos with his 2016 Fox Fullerton Theatre blog post.
 To see what he's been exploring lately visit AfterTheFinalCurtain.net and the companion Facebook page.
 Also see the page about his books "After The Final Curtain" and "Kings Theatre."

-The stairs to the balcony, located just inside the entrance doors.
+The balcony stairs, located just inside the entrance doors.
 The original men's room is in the gloom at the right.
 Photo: Sandi Hemmerlein - Avoiding Regret - 2015

 Looking toward the men's room and original boxoffice area.
 That first doorway on the left gets you to the stairs down to the mechanical room.
 Photo: Bill Counter - 2018